8Stringking/MS4-Anubis-Vapes/README.md

 ![products-page](documentation/readme_image_files/walkthrough/logged-in-products-page.jpg)

-This is the products page (while logged in as admin) this satisfies user stories 1a (for this user story obviously without the user logged in they would not see the edit/delete bvuttons),3c,2c, 5a and 7b
+This is the products page (while logged in as admin) this satisfies user stories 1a (for this user story obviously without the user logged in they would not see the edit/delete bvuttons),3c,2c, 5a and 7b, and also 2a by using the dropdown box or the nav bar to select a category, and 4a by using the dropdown box to sort the products by price, alphabetically,category, and rating

 ![products-detail](documentation/readme_image_files/walkthrough/logged-in-product-detail.jpg)